RosterElf Logo

 Risk: Difficult to justify termination.
 Employee may claim they didn't know what was expected.

 Solution: Provide written expectations and goals at the start.
-Have the employee acknowledge.
+Have the employee acknowledge using a policy acknowledgement form.

 Waiting until the end to raise concerns